 Outlook does exactly that, so if it’s your mail program, why not simply use it ?

 ① Because I have not found a convenient location for the outlook task’ flag in my custom template.
-Let’s review the different options :
+Let’s review the different options at hand :

 - In front of the task’ Description :